 8. Anse de Roccapina, Corse

-A small gem tucked in the fauna on the south west coast in the Sartène area, it’s fringed with a half-moon of sand as fine as talcum powder and a crystal-clear sea.
-Framing it, the unmissable Genovan tower and the Rocher du Lion, a high cliff on top of which you can see the outline of a lion’s head shaped by the wind.
+A small gem tucked in the fauna on the southwest coast in the Sartène area, it’s fringed with a half-moon of sand as fine as talcum powder and a crystal-clear sea.
+Framing it, are the unmissable Genovan tower and the Rocher du Lion, a high cliff on top of which you can see the outline of a lion’s head shaped by the wind.
 If you are sailing in the Mediterranean Sea… don’t miss it!

 9. Minorca, Spain